Dihydropyrimidine Dehydrogenase (DPYD)

 Last Literature Review: April 2019 Last Update:

-Predicts risk of dose-related toxicity to 5-FU therapy
+The test predicts risk of dose-related toxicity to 5-FU therapy.

 For more information about combined DPYD and UGT1A1 testing, refer to the Dihydropyrimidine Dehydrogenase (DPYD) and UPD Glucuronosyltransferase 1A1 (UGT1A1) Genotyping Test Fact Sheet.

-Dihydropyrimidine dehydrogenase is an enzyme encoded by the DYPD gene and is responsible for the metabolism of 5-fluorouracil (5-FU), the most frequently used chemotherapeutic drug in the treatment of colorectal adenocarcinomas.
+Dihydropyrimidine dehydrogenase, an enzyme encoded by the DPYD gene, is responsible for metabolizing 5-fluorouracil (5-FU), a chemotherapeutic drug frequently used to treat many types of cancer, including colorectal adenocarcinomas.
 Germline variants in DPYD affect enzyme production, which may result in dose-related toxicity or in a reduction of treatment effectiveness.

 Disease Overview